-This project and its evaluation were affected by the 2020 school closures caused by the Covid-19 pandemic.
+This project and its evaluation were affected by the 2020 and 2021 partial school closures caused by the Covid-19 pandemic.
 This meant schools experienced online rather than face-to-face training and support, and delivery of the intervention to pupils is likely to have been impacted.
-However, we do expect the trial to be completed within the original timescales.
+However, we do expect the trial to be completed within the initially expected timescales.
 The evaluation protocol is being updated and will be published here as soon as possible.

 ‘Flexible Phonics’ will train Reception teachers to optimise and complement their existing phonics teaching.
 Phonics is increasingly an established part of Reception teaching.
 This project will generalise the application of the approach to a larger number of words – including recognition of exception words (eg, ‘wasp’) – to aid the ultimate goal of reading all words fluently.

 Strategies included as part of the programme aim to: